zyro/andreimihu.com/content/about.md

 keywords = ["andrei mihu", "about", "website", "blog", "contact"] menu = "main"
 +++
 Hi, I'm Andrei!
-I'm a software engineer living and working in London.
+I'm a software engineer and entrepreneur living and working in London.

-I work mostly in <a href="http://elixir-lang.org/">Elixir</a> and Java.
+I work mostly in [Elixir](http://elixir-lang.org), Erlang, and Java.
+I like to throw in [Ansible](http://www.ansible.com) and whatever else will make my life easier.

 My main interest is in server-side technology and massive scalability, but I've been known to dabble in native mobile development, user facing web applications and various other projects.